top of page

 Men traditionally wear white trousers and a kushma (shirt without collar); a faja at the waist (handwoven belt); two ponchos, black over white, made of sheep's wool; a white wool hat and they have long hair.

-Women wear a black anaco (skirt-like) with four doubles on the right representing the four solstices of the sun held in a coloured faja; a peche jergueta (blouse-like); expensive orange necklaces and earrings; and they keep their hair tied in a white headband with coloured stripes and a white wool hat.
+Women wear a black anaco (wrap skirt) with four doubles on the right representing the four solstices of the sun held in a coloured faja; a peche jergueta (blouse-like); expensive coral necklaces and earrings; and they keep their hair tied in a white headband with coloured stripes and a white wool hat.

 WhatsApp Image 2020-04-15 at 03.39.54.jp